usc-isi-i2/kgtk/docs/curate/validate.md

 automatically in certain conditions.

 !!! note
-    All of the validations shown here are done by KgtkReader and mey be enabled in any KGTK tool that uses KgtkReader to read its input files.
+    All of the validations shown here are done by KgtkReader.
+They may be enabled in any KGTK tool that uses KgtkReader to read its input files.
     `kgtk validate` enables line and data value validation by default, while other KGTK tools disable these processing steps by default.